Microshak/MicroNotes/UW/Week6Value.md

   * Preparing Data for Analysis
 ---

-# Value From our Data
+# What Value Does Our Data Have
-* Understanding Data
+* Understanding The Data Allows Us to Make Informed Changes
 * Predicting The Future
 * Detecting Issues
-* Function Approximation
+* Use The Data to Replace Human Activities
-* Proactive and Reactive analytics
+* Proactive and Reactive Actions

 ---